ziadnasr2007/Suez_REER_VAR/README.md

-> **Note:** If GitHub fails to render the notebook, you can [view the full analysis here on nbviewer](https://nbviewer.org/github/ziadnasr2007/Suez-Dutch_disease-Egypt/blob/main/Projectt.ipynb).
+> **Note:** If GitHub fails to render the notebook, you can [view the full analysis here on Google Colab](https://colab.research.google.com/github/ziadnasr2007/Suez-Dutch_disease-Egypt/blob/main/Projectt.ipynb).
 # Suez-Dutch_disease-Egypt.
 An econometric analysis of Dutch disease in Egypt: Quantifying the Transmission of Suez Canal Rents to the Industrial Sector via REER Volatility (VECM Approach).
 # Suez Canal Rents and Dutch Disease in Egypt (2016-2024)